Almac Diagnostic Services Announces Pioneering Genetic Research on Ductal Carcinoma In Situ (DCIS) Using Breast Cancer DSA™ Research Tool

 — Study Being Conducted with Professor Adrian Harris —

 08 Aug 2007.
-Almac Diagnostic Services announced a major study analyzing ductal carcinoma in situ tissue samples using its novel Breast Cancer DSA™ microarray.
+Almac Diagnostic Services announced a major study analysing ductal carcinoma in situ tissue samples using its novel Breast Cancer DSA™ microarray.
 DSA™ research tools focus on the transcriptome of an individual disease, in this case breast cancer, and contain significant additional data, relevant to the disease of interest that is not available on other generic microarrays.
 The study will be conducted in collaboration with Prof Adrian Harris, Cancer Research UK and Professor of Medical Oncology at the University of Oxford.

 “Our novel technology is helping researchers to reduce discovery timelines, accelerate the validation process and ultimately deliver clinical applications in this disease setting.” said Paul Harkin, BSc, PhD, Professor of Molecular Oncology at the Center for Cancer Research and Cell Biology, Queen’s University, Belfast and MD and President of Almac Diagnostic Services.